gethub7786/ecommerce/README.md

 ```

 From the menu select a supplier, add credentials (API keys, FTP details, etc.) and optionally schedule recurring inventory fetches.
+When using the Seawide supplier you may also test the FTP connection and
+retrieve the full product catalog at a chosen interval.
+Catalog entries can be
+removed later from the "Manage Catalog" option.

 ## Inventory Processor